- Events: Historical Society of Dayton Valley (Nevada)

 Shady Lane at Logan, Old Town Dayton, 775-246-6316

 Our normal open days are Saturdays and Sundays from early March to late November.
-However, to celebrate Nevada Historic
+However, even though our museum is now closed for the winter

-We are also always happy to open the museum for tours or special visits.
+we are always happy to open for tours or special visits.
+Admission is always free.

 For more information and times please visit our Museum/Contacts page.